 Will federal contract spending decrease after DOGE?

 Overall federal contract spending is not decreasing.
 Congress rejected most of DOGE’s proposed cuts, and FY 2026 budget bills actually increased spending in most categories.
-Federal IT spending alone was on pace to reach nearly $50 billion per quarter in late FY 2025.
-However, the distribution of spending is shifting.
-Defense, cybersecurity, AI, and IT modernization are growing.
+The distribution of spending is shifting: Defense, cybersecurity, AI, and IT modernization are growing.
 Discretionary civilian programs face continued pressure.
 The net effect is a reallocation, not a reduction, of federal contract dollars.

 Key Takeaways

-• DOGE has terminated over 10,000 contracts, with small businesses absorbing 59% of termination actions.
+- DOGE has driven the termination of thousands of federal contracts, with small businesses absorbing a disproportionate share of termination actions.
 If you hold federal contracts, assume your portfolio will be reviewed.
 Prepare accordingly.

 The DOGE era has been disruptive, but federal contracting is not shrinking.
 The contractors who will emerge strongest are those who managed risk, protected their cost recovery rights, and positioned for the sectors where spending is growing.
 The ones who did nothing are the ones who will not be here in 2027.